spatie/laravel-artisan-dispatchable/README.md

 ### Using Eloquent models as arguments

-If your argument is an eloquent model, you may pass the id of the model to the artisan command option.
+If your job argument is an eloquent model, you may pass the id of the model to the artisan command option.

 ```php
 use App\Models\Podcast;